GuillaumeMZ/dotfiles/README.md

 * Clean the .gitignore
 * Fix Firefox or find a chromium-based browser which is not Chrome
 * Open an issue in i3 about the inconsistent coloration of window borders
-* Remove the .config.save files
 * Setup a theme for Grub
-* Setup disk encryption with LUKS and logical partitions with LVM
-* Setup Dunst
 * Setup Neovim
-* Setup NetworkManager and its tray applet
+* Setup NetworkManager and its tray applet (and get rid of systemd-networkd)
 * Setup Pamac-Manager and its tray applet
 * Setup Pipewire properly, add a "volume" mode in i3
 * Setup Ranger